glenn20/mp-image-tool-esp32/tests/README.md

   in `test_firmware.py` and `test_fs.py`.
 These are indexed by the command line args provided to `mp_image_tool_esp32`.

-- `tests/data/*`: Directory for micropython firmware files downloiaded from
+- `tests/data/*`: Directory for micropython firmware files downloaded from
-  <https://micropython.org/download/> and a sample filesystem use for test_fs.py
+  <https://micropython.org/download/> and a sample filesystem used for test_fs.py
   tests.